bjpop/complexo_pipeline/README.md

 #### External dependencies

-`crpipe` depends on the following programs and libraries:
+`complexo_pipeline` depends on the following programs and libraries:

  * [python](https://www.python.org/download/releases/2.7.5/) (version 2.7.5)
  * [DRMAA](http://www.drmaa.org/) for submitting jobs to the cluster (it uses the Python wrapper to do this).